 When you purchase hardware directly from Lavu, you have the option to lease rather than buy.
 The lease program can make a POS system more accessible for small restaurants, though hardware leases come with a long-term service contract.
 The lease contract can last up to three years and be incredibly difficult to cancel.
 Many negative online reviews of Lavu are from hardware lease customers who regretted enrolling in a hardware lease.

 Users who enroll in Lavu Pay can also use Lavu’s Cash Discount function.
-This setting builds the cost of payment processing fees into your menu prices, then offers a discount to customers who pay with cash.
+This feature builds the cost of payment processing fees into your menu prices, then offers a discount to customers who pay with cash.
 So, your customers who pay with credit cards cover the cost of transaction fees.
-This is an excellent tool for restaurants that are switching from a cash-only model and afraid of how credit card processing fees might affect their bottom line.
+This is an excellent tool for restaurants that are switching from a cash-only model and are mindful of how credit card processing fees might affect their bottom line.

 What Is a Cash Discount?